Spreetshoogte Pass

 The pass was erected during World War II by farmer Nicolaas Spreeth, after whom it is named.
 Spreeth owned the farm Ubib just at the foot of the escarpment.
 Whenever goods were delivered to his farm they would be dropped at a bus stop at farm Namibgrens (Namib border) on top of the mountain.
 To gather them the choice was to either travel via Remhoogte Pass approximately 30 km southwards, or to trek uphill along existing Zebra paths.

 Spreeth decided to do the latter, fortifying the path with quartzite rocks whenever he undertook the journey.
 Soon the bright white rocks formed a line that could be spotted from a distance.
 Spreeth even catered for motor vehicles (not very strong at that time), placing long, flat patches of road ahead of every steep ascent.
 He built the pass literally with his own hands.
 To flatten obstacles he used dynamite.

 The pass today is part of the district road D1275 from Rehoboth to Solitaire, passable only for vehicles without trailers.
+Except for a few interlocked sections, the road is unpaved.
 Trucks and caravans are forbidden to use it.
 Even trucks and graders of Namibia's Roads Authority only drive uphill when maintaining this stretch of road, and return via the Remhoogte Pass nearby, in order to keep the danger of failing brakes to a minimum.